- Apple iPhone 11

 - Apple Watch SE

 I use Google Chrome, set up with different profiles for each role of my life (generally mapped back to an organisational email).
+Lots of extensions, like 1password and Wappalyzer.
 Chrome is then used to access most other sites and apps below.

 Google Drive holds all my files.
 I use Docs, Sheets and Slides.